 First Unitarian’s Caring Circle is the ‘doing’ arm of the team.
 They provide practical, short-term logistical services – transportation, meals, shopping, companionship, etc. They alert the minister and/or the Lay Pastoral Care Associate Coordinator of persons who may need the longer-term, confidential listening services of a Pastoral Care Associate.

-The minister meets monthly with the Pastoral Associates and is in regular contact with the LPCA Coordinator and Caring Circle Chair/s to offer support and guidance and to intervene in situations where a minister’s presence is appropriate.
+The minister meets monthly with the Pastoral Associates and is in regular contact with the Lay Pastoral Care Coordinator and Caring Circle to offer support and guidance and to intervene in situations where a minister’s presence is appropriate.

 As members of the congregation interact with each other at church activities, either formally or informally, they may notice signs that someone might be facing challenges.
 When this happens, they may recommend the Pastoral Care program to that member.

 Confidentiality is a cornerstone of the Lay Pastoral Care Associates program.
-The Associates undergo extensive training in maintaining confidentiality, and the only people who know of your participation in the program are your Pastoral Care Associate, the LPCA Coordinator, the minister, and whoever you choose to tell.
+The Associates undergo extensive training in maintaining confidentiality, and the only people who know of your participation in the program are your Pastoral Care Associate, the Lay Pastoral Care Coordinator, the minister, and whoever you choose to tell.
 No names are mentioned during the monthly meetings.

 Your Lay Pastoral Care Associates have undergone training in active listening, boundary setting, and confidentiality and are eager to be of service.